 Meningitis Information

-Meningitis is a disease that causes inflammation of the protective membranes covering the brain and spinal cord known as the meninges.
+Meningitis is a disease that causes inflammation of the protective membranes covering the brain and spinal cord, known as the meninges.
 The inflammation is usually caused by an infection of the fluid surrounding the brain and spinal cord.
-Meningitis may develop in response to a number of causes, usually bacteria or viruses, but can also be caused by physical injury, cancer, or certain drugs.
+Meningitis may develop in response to bacteria or viruses, but can also be caused by physical injury, cancer, or certain drugs.
 While not common, meningitis can be life-threatening or lead to brain damage.
-College students are at increased risk for the disease (1 out of 20,000, rather than 1 out of 100,000 for the population at large) because of living in group housing.
+College students are at increased risk of the disease (1 out of 20,000, rather than 1 out of 100,000 for the population at large) because they often live in group housing.
 Some studies have shown an increased risk of infection with smoking, increased alcohol consumption, and bar patronage.

-Early symptoms associated with these diseases include fever, severe headache, stiff neck, rash, nausea, vomiting, and lethargy and often resemble the flu.
+Early symptoms include fever, severe headache, stiff neck, rash, nausea, vomiting, and lethargy, and often resemble the flu.
 Because the disease progresses rapidly, often in as little as 12 hours, students are urged to seek medical care immediately, especially if they experience two or more symptoms at the same time.
-Of those who contract the infection and are treated, 10-15% will die and 11% to 19% will be left with a significant infection such as mental retardation, limb loss, or hearing loss.
+Of those who contract the infection and receive treatment, 10-15% will die, and 11% to 19% will be left with a severe complication.
+These complications include hearing loss; seizures; limb weakness; difficulties with vision, speech, language, memory and communication; and scarring and limb amputations after sepsis.

-For additional information about this serious illness, visit the Centers for Disease Control and Prevention Meningitis disease information page and Meningococcal Vaccines information page.
+For additional information about this serious illness, visit the Centers for Disease Control and Prevention's Meningitis disease information page and Meningococcal Vaccines information page.

 For information on FHSU's Meningitis health requirement, visit our Tuberculosis (TB) and Meningitis policy page.